-In 1997, monometallic £2 coin went to bimetallic £2 coin and resized its weight as well, a big change of the modern British coinage.
+In 1997, a UK monometallic £2 coin was changed its own face to a bimetallic £2 coin from monometallic and resized its weight as well, and this is a big change of the modern British coinage since 1971.
 Of course, the Isle of Man followed suits without any gap in terms of time.
 There was a rumour either British one or the IOM one about portraits used in 1997.
-At the end of the day, however, it is NOT true about the rumour, just because we are too young too naive.
+At the end of the day, however, it is NOT true about the rumour, just because we are too young to naive.
 Here, we are going to cover and exploit the 1997 IOM portraits in depth, and sit tide and enjoy it.

-Which one from above is more hard to find out as collector item in £2 coins they issued in 1997.
-Of course, it is the Virenium version.
-First, a virenium £2 coin and a large type of 50p coin together were originally slabbed in the 1997 mint set.
-Secondly, a virenium £2 coin and a large type of 50p ND DF from 1996 became aware of them in a 1997 mint set.
-The two 50p coins in diameter of 30mm are sought-after collector items in a way that 1996 50p ND DF is for the 25th decimalisation anniversary and 1997 Virenium £2 for the metal they invented originally.
-All year blister sets covering from 1996 to 1999 are all about sporting Change theme.
-It is on track.
+Which one from above is more hard to find out as a collector’s item among £2 coins they issued in 1997.
+Of course, it is the virenium ones.
+First, there is a clear clue that a virenium £2 coin and a large type of 50p coin together were originally slabbed in the 1997 decimal coin mint set.
+Secondly, a virenium £2 coin can only be seen from a mint set as all circulated ones eventually were recycled.
+Thirdly, a virenium £2 coin and a large 50p ND DF from 1996 became aware of them in a 1997 mint set.
+The two 50p coins mentioned here (in diameter of 30mm) are sought-after collector items in a way that 1996 50p ND DF is for the 25th decimalisation anniversary.

 The £2 virenium version coin you can find from our eShop on eBay, richukcoins®, or you can contact us if we come to a deal in a cheaper and direct way.